 Zirconia is a mineral with a crystalline structure, which can be found frequently in the earth’s crust.
 It is also known by its classical term zirconium silicate (ZrSiO4).
 Amongst other uses, zirconium silicate is best known in the jewellery industry as a gem stone alternative to diamonds and is used to produce the metal zirconium.
 In dental technology, the term zirconia is used to describe the dental material zirconium dioxide.

-In the course of the discussion about strength, material aging is also a topic.
+In the course of the discussion about strength, material ageing is also a topic.
 Every material suffers from material fatigue after a certain period of time, including BionZ zirconium oxide.
 In addition to this, the added constituent yttrium oxide reacts to a humid and warm environment and no longer has a positive effect on structure stability.
-In order to counteract this problem, a small percentage of aluminium oxide (AL,O is added to the Bionz material.
-Hydrothermal aging will not occur, as zirconium oxide is inserted into the mouth in an “encapsulated state”.
+In order to counteract this problem, a small percentage of aluminium oxide (Al2O3) is added to the Bionz material.
+Hydrothermal ageing will not occur, as zirconium oxide is inserted into the mouth in an “encapsulated state”.
 Direct contact with moisture is prevented on the outer surface due to the porcelain veneer and on the inside due to the cement.

 The self-healing effect

 The advantage of BionZ in comparison to other ceramics (such as aluminium oxide) lies in its relatively low brittleness.
 If a crack should occur in zirconium oxide, crystal lattice transformation will prevent the crack propagating — the tetragonal phase converts to a monoclinic structure causing an increase in volume at that point.
 This is known as the so called self-healing effect.